lue-bird/elm-language-server-rs/README.md

 cargo install --git https://github.com/lue-bird/elm-language-server-rs
 ```
 Then point your editor to `elm-language-server-rs`.
-If you're using vs code (or forks) (which do not appear to have a built-in way to just integrate a language server) you can use extensions like https://github.com/mjmorales/vscode-generic-lsp-proxy
+To use in vs code (or forks) (which appear to have no built-in language server bridge) use extensions like [vscode-generic-lsp-proxy](https://github.com/mjmorales/vscode-generic-lsp-proxy).

+Works with [`elm-format`, install it](https://github.com/avh4/elm-format?tab=readme-ov-file#installation-) if you haven't already.

 ## goals
 - fast